Argent77/A7-GolemConstruction/A7!GolemConstruction/readme/readme.txt

 2.7.
 Reduce weapon immunities and resistances for constructed golems (for BG:SoD, BG2:EE and EET) A great number of enemies have trouble hitting or damaging golems because of their numerous immunities and high resistances, even in later parts of the game.
-This component nerfs the power of constructed golems by reducing their weapon enchantment immunities as well as by lowering various magical, elemental and physical resistances.
+This component nerfs the power of constructed golems by reducing their weapon enchantment immunities (usually by one level, sometimes by two) as well as by lowering various magical, elemental and physical resistances.

 Details